 What Are Porcupine Meatballs Made Of?

-Pressure cooker porcupine meatballs are hearty dish, created from lean ground beef and long grain rice.
+Pressure cooker porcupine meatballs are a hearty dish, created from lean ground beef and long grain rice.
 The recipe also includes onion, canned tomato soup, rich stock liquid, spices, and herbs to add flavor.

 What Can I Serve With Meatballs?